 Below are a few standout examples from stores who understand the value of delivering a small surprise.

-Frank’s brand is bold, to the point, and all about beautiful bodies.
-They include a package insert with their body scrub orders that reinforces the brand, offers a simple how-to, and encourages customers to stay in touch through social media.
+The Frank Body brand is bold, to the point, and all about beautiful bodies.
+It includes a package insert with its body scrub orders that reinforces the brand, offers a simple how-to, and encourages customers to stay in touch through social media.

 3. Provide free gifts or samples

-Beardbrand will throw in a couple samples of their top selling products into bigger orders for customers to try.
+Beardbrand throws a couple samples of its top-selling products for customers to try into bigger orders.

 If you want to take things a step further, try recording a personalized thank you video for your customers.
 The great part of videos is that it’s impossible to fake being personal.
 The customer knows how much time you’ve really put in.